Are you struggling with the aftermath of a damaging religious or spiritual experience?

 You Can Heal & Discover the You That’s Waiting to Be Known

-If you’re interested in therapy with me, reach out for a free 20 minute consultation.
-I’d be happy to address any questions or concerns you have and allow you to see how you feel when I’m with you.
+If you’re ready to explore therapy with me, I offer a free 20-minute consultation.
+I’m here to answer any questions you have and to help you feel comfortable with the process.

 "The critical issue is allowing yourself to know what you know.
 That takes an enormous amount of courage."